Multi-Frame, Lightweight & Efficient Vision-Language Models for Question Answering in Autonomous Driving: Experiments

 \subsection{Qualitative Results}

 Figures \ref{fig:DriveLM-generated} and \ref{fig:DriveLM-generated-2} showcase some selected multi-frame answer generations produced by EM-VLM4AD.
 Our model can accurately respond to a variety of questions related to perception, traffic agent behavior identification, planning safe ego-vehicle behavior, and identifying important traffic elements in a scene.
 Through leveraging the general knowledge from the pretrained patch embedding network and T5-LM, our system can answer a wide spectrum of questions that encapsulate an end-to-end autonomous driving system.
 Additionally, EM-VLM4AD demonstrates the ability to understand the c-tag format employed by DriveLM, which encodes traffic objects as $< c, CAM, x_{\text{pos}}, y_{\text{pos}}>$.
 Moreover, this model learns to intelligently extract the most relevant frames for each question, making it an effective multi-frame VLM system.
-However, EM-VLM4AD exhibits two specific weaknesses: grammatical issues and issues answering questions related to behavior.
-EM-VLM4AD can occasionally generate answers with grammatical errors, hindering someone to understand the answer to a question.
-Adding training techniques such as distillation \cite{hinton2015distilling} with larger vision-language models, which have a better understanding of grammar rules, will help this smaller model learn these complex rules.
-EM-VLM4AD also struggles with behavior related questions, where the prompt is ``Predict the behavior for the ego vehicle".
+However, EM-VLM4AD exhibits one specific weaknesses: answering questions related to behavior where the prompt is ``Predict the behavior for the ego vehicle".
 Adding temporal context through inputting multi-view videos to our network would improve results on this type of question, since behavior related questions often need more than one frame to make accurate predictions.